 Here's how to choose the right one.

-At Humble Brands, we're big on natural—every single one of our ingredients is simple and true, right down to the essential oils and plant extracts that scent our products.
+At Humble Brands, we're big on Nothing Bad—every single one of our ingredients is simple and true, right down to the essential oils and plant extracts that scent our products.
 Our product development team literally lives and breathes the scents they create.
 They’re inspired by the power of aromatherapy and the aromatics that make us feel and smell our best.

 Our handcrafted process and holistic perspective set our scents apart.
 There’s more to making a good scent for the body than just stumbling upon something that smells good on the first whiff.
-To learn more about how Humble Brands scent blends are crafted, and what factors influence how a scent behaves on the body, we chatted with the noses behind scent creation at Humble Brands, Audra Rodgers and Sunny Moore.
+To learn more about how Humble Brands scent blends are crafted, and what factors influence how a scent behaves on the body, we chatted with the noses behind scent creation at Humble Brands, Audra Rodgers and Kristen Moore.

 So, what are essential oils?